Information Theoretic Data Injection Attacks with Sparsity Constraints: System model

 In a power system the state vector $\xv \in{\mathds{R}^n}$ containing the voltages and angles at all the generation and load buses describes the operation state of the system.
 State vector $\xv$ is observed by the acquisition function $F: {\mathds{R}^n} \rightarrow {\mathds{R}^m}$.
 A linearized observation model is considered for state estimation, yielding the observation model

-where $\textbf{H} \in {\mathds{R}^{m \times n}}$ is the Jacobian of the linearized system determined by the system components, the topology of the network, and the operating point.
-The vector containing observations $Y^m$ is corrupted by the additive white Gaussian noise introduced by the sensors \cite{GJ_PSanalysis_1994}, \cite{AA_PSstateestimation_04}.
+where $\textbf{H} \in {\mathds{R}^{m \times n}}$ is the Jacobian of {the function $F$ at a given operating point and is determined by the system components and the topology of the network}.
+The vector containing observations $Y^m$ is corrupted by {additive white Gaussian noise} introduced by the sensors~{\cite{AA_PSstateestimation_04},~\cite{GJ_PSanalysis_1994}}.
 The noise vector $Z^m$ follows a multivariate Gaussian distribution $Z^m \sim \mathcal{N}(\textbf{0},\sigma^2 \textrm{\textbf{I}}_m)$, where $\sigma^2$ is the noise variance.

 In a Bayesian estimation framework, the state variables are described by a vector of random variables $X^n$ with a given distribution.
 As the Gaussian distribution has the maximum entropy among all distributions with the same variance, we assume $X^n$ follows a multivariable Gaussian distribution with zero mean and covariance matrix $\bm{\Sigma}_{X\!X} \in S_{+}^n$.
-From (\ref{eq:obs_noattack}), it follows that the vector of observations is zero mean and with covariance matrix
+From~(\ref{eq:obs_noattack}), it follows that the vector of observations is zero mean and with covariance matrix